! Due to the COVID-19, the Summer School had to be cancelled in 2021. Dates in 2022 to be confirmed.

 - FENS offers 4 stipends (covering the registration fee) available for candidates from disadvantaged countries.
 Any applicant in need of a grant should however first try to request it from the lab, institution or government if possible.
 You can apply for a stipend inside the application form.

-- Please note that if you already benefited from a FENS grant in 2020, you are not eligible to receive a stipend.
+- Please note that if you already benefited from a FENS training grant in 2020, you are not eligible to receive a stipend.

 Bertinoro, Training Center of the University of Bologna, Italy